|My first view of Mt. Kanchenjunga|

 |Reza Shahlei from Iran and Myself on the summit|

 Everyone were enjoying their victory so we had to wait for other to take our summit pictures.
 I felt sad when some Sherpa didn't take our pictures saying just wait.
 Late Park took some of our good pictures and I also took his.
 Then I said everyone get down.
 But some of them wanted to wait their friends.
 I just took my rucksack and moved with my client from there.
 The Chinese lady was cleaver.
 She found me strong so quick came down following me and told to help her too.
 So I just tied up myself in the middle putting my client first and the lady back on same rope.
 I was strong enough that if someone fall then I could break them easily being in the middle.
 I got shocked when I saw Bipash coming thorough the rocky section.
 He returned back and again he came up with his client.
 I said they will take long time to reach the summit if they walk in the same way because they were looking slow when I met them.
-I also suggested them get back from there, they told to reach the summit.
+I also suggested them get back from there but they want to reach the summit.
 I just told them not to take much rest and keep walking continuously.
 We just continued to descend.
 When we reached the place I finished my last fixing, a cylinder of oxygen went just above of my client's head.
-Then I also hear another sound like something falling.
+Then I also heard another sound like something falling.
 It was almost dark so we could see nothing.
-The cylinder also just went above from my client's head so I could figure out shortly with my torch light.
 I felt we are back safely because we already reached the rope point before it was getting dark totally.
 I sent my client first then the Chinese Lady and myself.
-When we reached around 7500m, my friend Nima came there with tea and juice.
+When we reached around 7500m, my friend Nima came up there with tea and juice.
 Just before meeting him, I heard another sound "juieeee..." like falling rock into air.
-I could not figure out.
-Then we just met and I told Nima to move little further and take the juice and tea.
+I could not figure out what was that.
 I told Nima about this and he said he saw red thing.
 He was quite sure that it was a person.
 We took the juice and tea and Nima help other two to move ahead toward our camps.
 We reached our camp within 30minutes.
-We just entered our tent opening our crampones only.
 I looked my watch and it was already 11:48pm.
 I tried to look up but didn't see anyone coming.
 I tired to give a voice to the Chinese lady's Sherpa who got back from 8200m saying he didn't want to die because he has children.
 But he didn't give us any response.
-So we just let her sleep at our tent.
+So we just let her sleep in our tent.
 Nima gave us hot tea and noodles.
 We connected our base camp crew and slept as we were tired too.

 |our last camp with death bodies very close to us|

 The next morning we woke up late.
 We were sleeping and we got a radio call from our base camp crew.
 They were still worried because they already got the news of missing and death.
 Only then we knew 4 climbers died and 3 were missing.
-I was shocked when I heard Bipash was missing from his another sherpa climbing partner.
+I was shocked when I heard Bipash was missing.
 It was difficult for me to believe that he was no more.
 I didn't felt that much sad hearing 4 people died what I felt hearing about Bipash.
-After we contact everyone at the camp-IV we knew 4 slipped away and died and still 2 were missing.
-Among them, one Korean came early in the morning and we gave him team and he went back to his camp and another Hungarian was seen at around 8300m.
-I am not sure but some said they saw a person coming down from base camp which we didn't see from camp-IV.
+After we contact everyone at the camp-IV we knew 4 slipped away and still 2 were missing.
+Among them, one Korean came early in the morning and we gave him tea and he went back to his camp and another Hungarian was seen at around 8300m.
+I am not sure but some said they saw a person coming down which we didn't see from camp-IV.
 We could see those dead bodies very close to our camps.
 What can we do in that case because it's a mountain.
-If any of them were alive then we could do something for him but they all were no more.
-I have lost our own friend too with whom I share lots of things in one moment in one night and shared our tea in same small cup.
+If any of them were alive then we could do something but they all were no more.

 There could be more accident1.
 The night of 19th May and 20th May both were so calm and clear without wind.
 If there was wind on 20th May night, I am afraid more people could die and frostbites.
 That night was so perfect for making summit.
 So most of the people got back safely.